How will I know when it's time to renew my license?

 The license expiration date is shown on the front of the license.
 The California Department of Insurance (CDI) e-mails a renewal notice approximately 90 days before your license expires.
 If, for some reason, you do not receive a renewal notice, you may Check Your License Status online to review your license expiration date and continuing education credits.
 After reviewing your license status, you can link to CDI's Online Renewal Service.

 Will I still be able to continue transacting business if my license expires and I haven't received the renewed license?

 Yes, provided that CDI has received your renewal fee was received, and the continuing education hours were completed before the expiration date of the license.
-If these conditions have been met, you may continue operating under the existed license for 60 days or until notified that the renewal application is deficient (Insurance Code Section 1720).
+If these conditions have been met, you may continue operating under the existed license for 60 days or until notified that the renewal application is deficient (Section 1720 of the California Insurance Code).